16 Accessing Ancient Metagenomic Data

 As in note above sometimes not all citation information can be retrieved using web APIs, so you should always validate all citations of all data you have downloaded are represented.

-17.4.3 AMDirT convert
+16.4.3 AMDirT download and convert

-mkdir gui && cd gui/
+mkdir cli && cd cli/

 In this case you must supply your own filtered AncientMetagenomeDir samples table, and use command line options to specify which files to generate.